Lucerne, Switzerland

 ▶ Work related trips

 Multi-trip Insurance plans may not cover work related accidents and trips on a commercial vehicle for the purpose of delivering goods and carrying a load (e.g. GMS, Travelance, TourMed Travel).
-Please refer to the policy wording for full details on exclusions and limitations before purchasing insurance.
+If you need this coverage, review the policy exclusions before purchasing insurance.

 ▶ Travel advisory and other exclusions

-Most travel medical insurance policies do not cover a medical condition for which, prior to your policy effective date, an official travel advisory issued by the Government of Canada states "Avoid non-essential travel" (Level 3 travel advisory) or "Avoid all travel" (Level 4 travel advisory) regarding the country, region, or city of your destination.
-To view the travel advisories, visit the Government of Canada Travel site.
+Travel medical insurance policies do not cover any act of terrorism or medical condition you suffer or contract when an official travel advisory was issued by the Canadian government recommending to “Avoid non-essential travel” or “Avoid all travel” regarding the country, region, or city of your destination, before your effective date.

 Some Other Exclusions: